 - Small video stores a summary of the full video with the configured size.

 - Start picture stores a meaningful recording start frame as .jpg file (this one is offset by "pre buffer" + "drop shorter than" seconds from the recording begin).

 - Under Take each the live snapshot rate is set; those snapshots are used for the web interface live view.
 Usually 1 second rate is fine, setting this to Fast will result in a smoother preview, but at the expense of more network bandwidth usage and increased Hard Disk / SSD write operations.

 - Press the Thumbnail Size button to adjust the live snapshot thumbnail size which is also the web interface live view size.

-- For each camera there is a batch file to control ContaCam externally, its path is shown in the text box and can be copied to the clipboard (use right-click menu).
+- For each camera there are two batch files to control ContaCam externally, the path is shown in the text boxes and can be copied to the clipboard (use right-click menu).

 - It can be chosen when to execute the command: 1.
-With the first frame on Recording start, 2.
+On Recording start, 2.
 After the Recording saving is done, 3.
 When the Live snapshots saving is done or 4.
 After the Daily summary saving finished.

 - In Program box provide the full path of the executable to be run.

 - Under Arguments fill the optional parameters using also variables.

 - Hide window of executed command should only be checked if the executed command closes itself when done.